cityssm/node-ms-teams-workflow-webhook/docs/README.md

 **This is not meant to be a complete guide to creating and managing Teams workflows.**

 To send a message to a channel in Teams, you need to generate a webhook URL.
-You're ability to do so may be limited by your permissions in the corresponding team and channel.
+Your ability to do so may be limited by your Office 365 licence, and by your permissions in the corresponding team and channel.

 ![Open Workflows](./teams-options-workflows.png)